Mapache101/SchoologyExportMultiLang/README.md

-# SchoologyExportMultiLang
+# schoologyExport
-format csv gradebooks from a schoology export in to a excel file Multi language
+format csv gradebooks from a schoology export in to a excel file